buwilliams/the-book/README.md

+# Learning Rust

+I'm reading and working throug the exercises provided in [The Book](https://doc.rust-lang.org/book).

+## Notes

 - Hello, world.
 Rust=0.001,0 Node.js=0.026,0.026
 - "The Book" is approachable
 - Rust is on to something: High-level ergonomics and low-level control are often at odds in programming language design; Rust challenges that conflict.
 (Introduction, first paragraph)